Major Denys Robert Trefusis1

 Consanguinity Index=0.0%

-Sonia Rosemary Keppel was born on 24 May 1900 at London, England.1,2 She was the daughter of Lt.-Col. Hon.
-George Keppel and Alice Frederica Edmonstone.1 She married Roland Calvert Cubitt, 3rd Baron Ashcombe, son of Henry Cubitt, 2nd Baron Ashcombe and Maud Marianne Calvert, on 16 November 1920 at Guard's Chapel, Wellington Barracks, London, England.1,2 She and Roland Calvert Cubitt, 3rd Baron Ashcombe were divorced on 4 July 1947.1 She died on 16 August 1986 at age 86.1,2
+Sonia Rosemary Keppel was born on 24 May 1900 at London, EnglandG.1,2 She was the daughter of Lt.-Col. Hon.
+George Keppel and Alice Frederica Edmonstone.1 She married Roland Calvert Cubitt, 3rd Baron Ashcombe, son of Henry Cubitt, 2nd Baron Ashcombe and Maud Marianne Calvert, on 16 November 1920 at Guard's Chapel, Wellington Barracks, London, EnglandG.1,2 She and Roland Calvert Cubitt, 3rd Baron Ashcombe were divorced on 4 July 1947.1 She died on 16 August 1986 at age 86.1,2

 Children of Sonia Rosemary Keppel and Roland Calvert Cubitt, 3rd Baron Ashcombe